karlseguin/the-little-mongodb-book/en/mongodb.markdown

 ## Few or Many Collections ##
 Given that collections don't enforce any schema, it's entirely possible to build a system using a single collection with a mismatch of documents.
 From what I've seen, most MongoDB systems are laid out similarly to what you'd find in a relational system.
 In other words, if it would be a table in a relational database, it'll likely be a collection in MongoDB (many-to-many join tables being an important exception).

 The conversation gets even more interesting when you consider embedded documents.
 The example that frequently comes up is a blog.
 Should you have a `posts` collection and a `comments` collection, or should each `post` have an array of `comments` embedded within it?
-Setting aside the 16MB document size limit for the time being (all of *Hamlet* is less than 200KB, just how popular is your blog?), most developers still prefer to separate things out.
+Setting aside the 16MB document size limit for the time being (all of *Hamlet* is less than 200KB, so just how popular is your blog?), most developers still prefer to separate things out.
 It's simply cleaner and more explicit.

 There's no hard rule (well, aside from 16MB).
 Play with different approaches and you'll get a sense of what does and does not feel right.

 ## In This Chapter ##
 Our goal in this chapter was to provide some helpful guidelines for modeling your data in MongoDB.
-A starting point if you will.
-Modeling in a document-oriented system is different, but not too different than a relational world.
+A starting point, if you will.
+Modeling in a document-oriented system is different, but not too different, than in a relational world.
 You have a bit more flexibility and one constraint, but for a new system, things tend to fit quite nicely.
 The only way you can go wrong is by not trying.

 # Chapter 5 - When To Use MongoDB #
 By now you should have a feel for where and how it might fit into your existing system.
 There are enough new and competing storage technologies that it's easy to get overwhelmed by all of the choices.

 For me, the most important lesson, which has nothing to do with MongoDB, is that you no longer have to rely on a single solution for dealing with your data.
-No doubt, a single solution has obvious advantages.
-And for a lot projects - possibly even most - a single solution is the sensible approach.
+No doubt, a single solution has obvious advantages, and for a lot projects - possibly even most - a single solution is the sensible approach.
 The idea isn't that you *must* use different technologies, but rather that you *can*.
 Only you know whether the benefits of introducing a new solution outweigh the costs.

 With that said, I'm hopeful that what you've seen so far has made you see MongoDB as a general solution.
 It's been mentioned a couple times that document-oriented databases share a lot in common with relational databases.
 Therefore, rather than tiptoeing around it, let's simply state that MongoDB should be seen as a direct alternative to relational databases.
 Where one might see Lucene as enhancing a relational database with full text indexing, or Redis as a persistent key-value store, MongoDB is a central repository for your data.